bbalin12/DAT5_BOS/README.md

 * Using Pandas, (1) query the Baseball dataset, (2) transform the data in some way, and (3) write a new table back to the databse.

+* Commit and Sync your SQL and Pandas files to your GitHub fork and issue a pull request.

 **Resources:**
 	* [SQLite homepage](https://www.sqlite.org/index.html)
 	* [SQLite Syntax](https://www.sqlite.org/lang.html)